ritugoyal12/In-This-Subnet/README.md

 1. the ip address in 32 bit unsigned int
 2. the cidr  range
 3. optional parameter for filename that stores ipaddress ( in 32 bit unsigned) and cidr range.
 If this parameter is provided, then the output is generated in output.txt file that is located at the same level in the code repo.

-# This repo contains
+--This repo contains--
   1. socketprogram.py
   2. ip_subnet.txt
   3. output.txt

-# How to run the program
+-- How to run the program --
   python socketprogram.py ip_address cidr_range filename(optional param)

-# Examples
+-- Examples --
 1. The execution returns True if ip address is found in the cidr provided python socketprogram.py 0x62D2EDC2 "98.210.237.192/26"
                Output: True